 We are continuously working on ways to reduce waste in our communities and we believe our textile recycling program is just another way we can achieve this!

 Did you know a large portion of donated textiles end up in mountains of textile waste overseas?
-If they don't end up overseas they end up in our landfills here.
+If they don't end up overseas they end up in our local landfills.
 A miniscule amount of textiles are actually repurposed and recycled here in North America.
-And we want to change this.
+And we are working towards changing this!